-- 1. E-resource provides access to thousands of magazines, newspapers and more than the library could possibly subscribe to in paper format. - 2.
-They include publication subscriptions. - 3.
-We can search for an article on a particular subject from many different publications at the same time. - 4. they help us to get the information which is not available in the books - 5.
-They help us to obtain the current latest and up to date information. - 6.
-They provide authoritative, current, objective reference material not readily available through a search engine. - 7.
-They are freely available to library users. - 8.
-No need to wait for the library to open for books. - 9.
-It saves time energy and efforts on the part of the user.
+- E-resource provides access to thousands of magazines, newspapers and more than the library could possibly subscribe to in paper format. - They include publication subscriptions. - We can search for an article on a particular subject from many different publications at the same time. - They help us to get the information which is not available in the books - They help us to obtain the current, latest and up to date information. - They provide authoritative, current, objective reference material readily available through a search engine. - They are freely available to library users. - They are easily available through internet.

+- There is no need to wait for the library to open for accessing books. - It saves time energy and efforts on the part of the user.